roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

  'You look terrible.
 What's she done?'
 Margaret asked.
 'Children are a pain from the moment you bring them into the world, and remain so,' Margaret joked, in an attempt to lighten the atmosphere.

  'She's off to college.
 I don't know how I'm going to keep up all the payments.
 The car and house were straining the budget, now there's college,' Jane explained.
 She shrugged her shoulders, in way of explaining there wasn't anything to be done about it.
-Report_Story #4